rickbronson/Buildroot-on-Raspberry-PI-4-with-WiFi/README.md

   Buildroot-on-Raspberry-PI-4-with-WiFi
 ==========================================

+This is everything you need to build the Buildroot-on-Raspberry-PI-4-with-WiFi under Linux.
+Buildroot is a super lightweight embedded distribution of Linux that cuts out all the fluff.
 The cool thing about Buildroot on Raspberry Pi 4 is that it boots in about 10 seconds into Linux.

-This is everything you need to build the Buildroot-on-Raspberry-PI-4-with-WiFi under Linux.
-It consists of an upper level Makefile that get's and un-archive's Buildroot, then fixes up the .config file, and finally copies over some needed WiFi files to the target dir
+It consists of Makefile that get's and un-archive's Buildroot, then fixes up the .config file, and finally copies over some needed WiFi files to the target dir.

 Debian Buster was used to build.